Link-Seum/Velocitymeter/index.md

 * * *
 ###  How to install ?
-Download the file Assembly-CSharp.dll below, replace the file here:
+Download the file Assembly-CSharp.dll below, replace the file (Make sure to have the same name to replace it), here:
 ```
 C:\Program Files (x86)\Steam\steamapps\common\SEUM Speedrunners from Hell\Seum_Data\Managed
 ```